MicrosoftDocs/customer-insights/ci-docs/activities-in-d365-timeline.md

 - Customer Insights and your other Dynamics 365 apps operate on the same [Dataverse organization](customer-insights-dataverse.md).
 - The Dynamics 365 Customer Insights Timeline Integration (*msdyn_CustomerInsightsTimelineIntegration*) solution is installed on the Power Apps environment.
 It is included with version 1.0.3.38 of the Dynamics 365 Customer Insights Base (*msdyn_CustomerInsightsAnchor*) solution.
 To check your version, go to Power Apps and select **Solutions**.
 For more information, see [Work with solutions](/power-apps/maker/data-platform/solutions-overview#search-and-filter-in-a-solution).
-- A B-to-C (individual customers) Customer Insights environment
+- A B-to-C (individual customers) Customer Insights environment.
-- Customer data is ingested into Customer Insights through a [Microsoft Dataverse managed data lake](connect-dataverse-managed-lake.md).
+- Contact or account data is ingested into Customer Insights through a [Microsoft Dataverse managed data lake](connect-dataverse-managed-lake.md).
 The data is then [unified](data-unification.md).
 - [Customer activities are defined](activities.md).
 These activities are stored in Dataverse in the *UnifiedActivity* table.

 ## Enable the Dynamics 365 Customer Insights Timeline Integration